domrigby/GenericDRL/README.md

+# Generic DRL

+This is a generic deep reinforcement learning library in which the user can implement any RL aglorithm they wish, hopefully with a minimal coding required.

+## Implementing own algorithm
+A base class RLAgent in RL/agent.py contains all the functionality to perform DRL: stepping the environment, collecting and saving data etc. To train an algorithm, the user simply has to implement neural networks, action selection and learning functions.

+## Creating own neural nets
+A base neural network class GenericNetwork has been provided in RL/generic_network,py.
+This contains all the functionality for to train the neural networks: optimiser, learning rate stepper, saving and loading.
+The user simply must implement forward passes.

+## Example set up
+An example set up, using soft actor critic, can be found in RL/SAC.
+Quick outline of Soft Actor Critic:

 # Soft Actor-Critic Methods

 Soft Actor-Critic methods are a type of reinforcement learning algorithms that hold a special spot in my heart.
 I remember the excited, and slightly sinking, feeling of "wow, physics really is ubiquitous" when I heard that entropy was used as guiding metric for agents to learn how to play games.